 The 1948 Palestinian exodus, also known as the Nakba (Arabic: النكبة, al-Nakbah, literally "disaster", "catastrophe", or "cataclysm"), occurred when more than 750,000 - 850,000 Palestinian Arabs — about half of prewar Palestine's Arab population — fled or were expelled from their homes, during the 1948 Palestine war.
 Between 500 and 600 Palestinian villages were sacked during the war, while urban Palestine was almost entirely extinguished.
 The term nakba also refers to the period of war itself and events affecting Palestinians from December 1947 to January 1949.
 Though most believe this event began in 1948, in fact, Al Nakba began decades earlier.

-To create the State of Israel, Zionist forces attacked major Palestinian cities and destroyed some 530 villages.
+Destruction of Palestinian villages and cities To create the State of Israel, Zionist forces attacked major Palestinian cities and destroyed some 530 villages.
 Approximately 13,000 Palestinians were killed in 1948, with more than 750,000 expelled from their homes and becoming refugees – the climax of the Zionist movement’s ethnic cleansing of Palestine.
-Today, the refugees and their descendants number more than
+Today, the refugees